“Are you ready to order, sir?”

 “But this is perfect!
 She just had a vision—,”

 Egil waved a hand to cut him off.
-“Please don’t.
+“Please.
+Please, don’t.
 I just want to know what’s happening with Unity.”

 Aleksir wanted to argue, but he did have some sense of self-preservation, despite Devikra often teasing otherwise.
 “I don’t know what happened, really.
 They haven’t announced anything about it.
 Word is, Alfheim’s King’s been abducted.”